abrennec/ofxadvanced/readme.md

 The first day of the workshop will be dedicated to sound generation and software design.
 First, we will focus on understanding how openFrameworks implements sound and connects software with the underlying hardware (i.e., audio interface / soundcard).
 Second we will start exploring an ofApp synthesis example and develop a first prototype of a software synthesizer.

-## Day 2 - Interaction and MIDI Control
+## Day 2 - Interaction and Control

-The second day of the workshop will be dedicated to interaction and aspects of performance.
-We will connect the previously developed synthesizer to a MIDI controller.
-Moreover, we will aim for developing a user-driven visual synth.
-We will explore a classical "bouncing balls" example as a starting point for further development and check out certain generic STL containers to support the object management.
+The second day of the workshop will be dedicated to interaction and control.
+We will have the oscillators interact with each other and connect the previously developed synthesizer to a MIDI controller.
+Moreover, we will explore performance aspects and and check out further generic STL containers to support the object management.

-## Day 3 - Driving Sound with Images
+## Day 3 - Sound and Images

-The third day of the workshop will be dedicated to continuing the implementation of the visual syntheszier.
-We will explore image data as an input source for driving the sound generators.
+The third day of the workshop will be dedicated to finalizing the implementation of the syntheszier.
+Moreover, we will aim for connecting visuals to the sound engine.
+We will start with a classical "bouncing balls" example and explore image data as an input source for driving the sound generators.

 ---